bluunna/Python_Job_Analysis/Project/README.md

 ### Results
 ![Visualization of Trending Skills](images/trending_skills.png)

-### Insights:
+### Insights
-* SQL remains the most consistently demanded skill throughout the year.
+* `SQL` remains the most consistently demanded skill throughout the year.
-* Excel experienced a significant increase around April, surpassing SQL, althought it shows a substantial decrease around May.
+* `Excel` experienced a significant increase around April, surpassing `SQL`, althought it shows a substantial decrease around May.
-* Both Tableau and Power BI show relatively stable demand throughout the year with some fluctuations.
-Python shows a slightly higher demand compared to the other ones and also remains stable towards the year's end.
+* Both `Tableau` and `Power BI` show relatively stable demand throughout the year with some fluctuations. `Python` shows a slightly higher demand compared to the other ones and also remains stable towards the year's end.

 ## 3. How well do jobs and skills pay for Data Analysts?
 For this visualization, I extracted the top 6 jobs based on their average yearly salary and arranged them by median salary.